georgewatson/georgewatson.me/index.md

 {:/}

 Hi, I'm George.
-I'm a statistician
+I'm a
-and certified Professional Data Scientist with R and Python expertise and experience delivering in the public sector living and working in Yorkshire.
+certified Professional Data Scientist with R and Python expertise and experience delivering in the public sector living and working in Yorkshire.